gis-yang/gis-yang.github.io/_pages/Team.md

   - image_path: /assets/images/Boyao_1.jpg
     title: "Boyao Huang"
-    excerpt: "**Undergraduate Research Assistant** <br />Boyao is currently an undergraduate student at San Jose State University in Data Science major."
+    excerpt: "**Undergraduate Research Assistant** <br />Boyao is currently an undergraduate student at San Jose State University in Data Science major.
+Boyao is interested in the intersection of geography and computer science.
+He is involved in the Seagrass Drone Vision team, which is currently studying the application of machine learning-based image recognition to seagrass images taken by drones.
+Boyao is also responsible for the construction of the Geofly Lab website."